-DEVELOPMENT PLANNING TARGETS NOT ACHIEVED CONSTITUTING ABOUT 12% OF THE DEPARTMENT'S OVERALL TARGETS
+DEVELOPMENT PLANNING TARGETS NOT ACHIEVED CONSTITUTING ABOUT 12%

+OF THE DEPARTMENT'S OVERALL TARGETS

-Project To Be Implemented KPI No. Annual Target Reason for Variance Remedial Action Development of the wild coast precinct plan 2.1.1 1 Developed wild coast precinct plan by June 2024 Challenges securing a suitable service provider due to non- responsiveness Follow up on the sitting of committees.
-Compilation of Supplementary Valuation Roll 2.4.1 1 Compiled Supplementary Valuation Roll by June 2024 The service had no contractual obligations to perform the Supplementary valuation because the 5-year term lapsed as stipulated on MPRA.
-Extension of time process delayed and Service provider delayed in providing the roll-on time to be able to advertise it and implement it.
-The Project is planned for 2024/25 financial year.
-Construction of Manufacturing Hubs Phase 1 2.11.1 Phase 1 of 3 manufacturing hubs under construction by June 2024 Advertise for construction of manufacturing hubs in the first quarter of the 2024/25 financial year Construction of Bizana Mini-Market Phase 2 2.13.3 Constructed 1 Bizana Mini-Market, site establishment completed by June 2024 Non-responsiveness of Service Provider to tender, tendered quotes above budget FastTrack negotiation with potential contractor and establish site in the 1st Quarter of 2024/25 financial year.
+Project To Be Implemented KPI No. Annual Target Reason for Variance Remedial Action Development of the wild coast precinct plan 2.1.1 plan by June 2024 0 0 Follow up on the sitting of committees.
+Compilation of Supplementary Valuation Roll 2.4.1 Valuation Roll by June 2024 The Project is planned for 2024/25 financial year.

+Project To Be Implemented KPI No. Annual Target Reason for Variance Remedial Action delayed and Service provider delayed in providing the roll-on time to be able to advertise it and implement it.
+Construction of Manufacturing Hubs Phase 1 2.11.1 June 2024 authorizations and late appointment of consultant for Advertise for construction of manufacturing hubs in the first quarter of the 2024/25 financial year Construction of Bizana Mini-Market Phase 2 2.10.0 , quotes above budget FastTrack negotiation with potential contractor and establish site in the 1st Quarter of 2024/25 financial year.

-CORPORATE SERVICES TARGETS NOT ACHIEVED CONSTITUTING ABOUT 0% OF THE DEPARTMENT'S OVERALL TARGETS
+CORPORATE SERVICES TARGETS NOT ACHIEVED CONSTITUTING ABOUT 0% OF

-BUDGET & TREASURY TARGETS NOT ACHIEVED CONSTITUTING ABOUT 2% OF THE DEPARTMENT'S OVERALL TARGETS
+BUDGET & TREASURY TARGETS NOT ACHIEVED CONSTITUTING ABOUT 2% OF

 Project to Be Implemented KPI No. Annual Target Reason For Variance Remedial Action Monthly monitoring reports for all extended contracts.
-1.5.1 , extended contracts The target has been corrected in the 2024/25 SDBIP to ensure full compliance with s116 of the MFMA
+1.0.1 for all extended BTO contracts crafted to only focus on extended contracts The target has been corrected in the 2024/25 SDBIP to ensure full compliance with s116 of the MFMA

-MUNICIPAL MANAGERS OFFICE TARGETS NOT ACHIEVED CONSTITUTING ABOUT 5% OF THE DEPARTMENT'S OVERALL TARGETS
+MUNICIPAL MANAGERS OFFICE TARGETS NOT ACHIEVED CONSTITUTING ABOUT

+5% OF THE DEPARTMENT'S OVERALL TARGETS

-Project to Be Implemented KPI No. Annual Target Reason For Variance Remedial Action Reviewal of Fraud and Anti-Corruption policy. adopted by Council by June 2024. ' ' To be submitted during Quarter One Construction of life size bronze statue 1 Winnie Madikizela Mandela statue constructed in a municipal building by June 2024 • Appointment of service provider to be facilitated in quarter 1.
+Project to Be Implemented KPI No. Annual Target Reason for Variance Remedial Action Reviewal of Fraud and Anti- Corruption policy.
+0.0.1 Draft policy was errously left out during policy submission period To be submitted during Quarter One Construction of life size bronze statue 1 Winnie Madikizela Mandela statue constructed in a municipal building by June 2024 • Appointment of service provider to be facilitated in quarter 1.